Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Experiments and Results

-The graph neural network used in this work consists of five graph message passing layers and three fully connected layers for regression purposes.
-The dimension of the hidden message passing layer and fully connected layer is 64.
+The graph neural network used in this work consists of five graph message-passing layers and three fully connected layers for regression purposes.
+The dimension of the hidden message passing layer and fully connected layer is 512.
 The rectified linear unit (ReLU) is chosen as the activation function.
 The dropout rate is set to 0.1, and the Adam optimizer is used to minimize the L1 loss, which is the mean absolute error, with a learning rate of 0.001.
-The model is trained using mini-batch training with 200 epochs and a batch size of 64.
+The model is trained using mini-batch training with 200 epochs and a batch size of 64, which is commonly chosen in the neural network training \cite{liu2023physics}.

-For the train-test split, we first held out 20\% of the nodes for testing.
-To ensure that the removed nodes are more or less evenly scattered on the network, one can partition the graph and select a number of nodes from each partition.
-However, uniform graph partitioning or a balanced graph partition problem can be shown to be NP-complete.
-As the problem size increases, the time to find the optimal solution increases exponentially \cite{feder1999complexity}.
-As a result, the serial graph partitioning algorithm \cite{METIS} is applied for approximately partitioning of the graph.
-Then we determine the percentage of training nodes to determine the number of nodes used for training and the training node is selected from each partitioned graph.